fidian/metalsmith-fidian-site/README.md

 * A link function is added allowing automatic HTML link creation between two file objects.
 * Atomizer (Atomic CSS) processes all files to build the necessary CSS.
 * Redirections from old paths that people bookmarked are made.
-* File contents are processed with Handlebars, then processed with Markdown, and then finally wrapped in a layout that is also using Handlebars.
+* File contents are processed with Markdown, wrapped in a simple layout, then processed with Handlebars.
 * Built-in web server and live reloading of all files, data files, and Handlebars files.
 * Ability to hook into the build process to add my own site-specific plugins and configurations.